eclipse-researchlabs/scava-docs/docs/developers-guide/runing-from-sources/administration-application.md

-# Running the Administration Application form Sources
+# Running the Administration Application from Sources

 ## Prerequisites:
 * Start running the [Metric Platform](./analysis-platform.md#running-the-analysis-platform-form-sources).